-Hoping that he might get a solution to the problem that had troubled him so much, he readily accepted Kim II Sung's proposal.
+Hoping that he might get a solution to the problem that had troubled him so much, he readily accepted Kim Il Sung's proposal.

-Kim Il Sung said: In Korea, Christians are most numerous in North and South Phyongan and Hwanghae provinces; I think Pyongyang has more of them than Seoul; in this sense the city can be called the centre of Christianity; so the work with Christians holds a very important place; Christians are now pinning their hopes on south Korea which is occupied by the imperialists; skeptical about us communists, they are watching us to see what policies we will pursue and whether we will repress Christianity.
+Kim Il Sung said: In Korea, Christians are most numerous in North and South Phyongan and Hwanghae provinces; Pyongyang can be called the centre of Christianity; so the work with Christians holds a very important place; skeptical about us communists, Christians are watching us to see what policies we will pursue and whether we will repress Christianity.